rehmanghani2/SDA/README.md

 check code and run
 # Explanation Of Code

-without PV, the PaymentProcessor class has a complex conditional statement to handle different payment gateways.
+without Protected Variability, the PaymentProcessor class has a complex conditional statement to handle different payment gateways.
 This makes it difficult to add new gateways without modifying existing code.

- By applying PV, we:
+ By applying Protected Variability, we:

 1. Introduced an abstract PaymentProcessor class with an abstract processPayment method.